LucasVance/2100/docs/index.md

 ## The argument in three parts

-### Part I – The Story We’re Told: State vs. Corporations
+### Part 1: The State vs. the Corporation

 We start with the official narrative:

 -   Government and business are in tension.
--   Elections and regulations keep Corporations in check.
+-   Elections and regulations keep the Corporation in check.
--   Corporations push back against “big government.”
+-   The Corporation pushes back against “big government.”

 Then we compare that story to what actually happens:

 -   Bailouts for banks and large firms when they fail.
 -   Regulations that entrench incumbents and freeze out new competitors.
--   Intellectual property and licensing laws enforced by courts and police that give Corporations legal monopolies.
+-   Intellectual property and licensing laws enforced by courts and police that give the Corporation legal monopolies.
 -   Public money funding the research, infrastructure, and protection that private firms later monetize.

 By the end of this part, the goal is simple: